 We are spoilt for choice when it comes to the Clare Valley.
 Here are our top 6 wineries to indulge in…

-The first winery established amongst the Clare Valley Wineries in South Australia.
+Sevenhill Cellars was the first winery established amongst the Clare Valley Wineries.

 Sevenhill was settled back in 1851 by the Society of Jesus to produce sacramental wine.
-This tradition is still continued through the winery today, but it is now also highly regarded for its premium wines.
-The historic winery and cellar door, St Aloysius’ Church, the College and surrounding vineyards and spiritual sites give visitors an opportunity to appreciate great wines.
-Whilst also understanding Sevenhill’s religious and historic significance.
+This tradition is continued through the winery today, but it’s now also highly regarded for its premium wines.
+It is said that all water that trickles down the valley turns into wine and… not really, but that would be cool.